Dantezz025/Roblox-Fast-Flags/README.md

 }
 ```

-# Graphical Settings & more
+# Graphical Settings & More

 ### Draws a circle under avatars
 ```